eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     V of the Regulation.

--   **Electronic attestation of attributes issued by or on behalf of a public sector body responsible for an authentic source (PuB-EAA)**:
+-   **Electronic attestation of attributes issued by or on behalf of a public sector body responsible for an Authentic Source (PuB-EAA)**:
-    An electronic attestation of attributes issued by a public sector body that is responsible for an authentic source or by a public sector body that is designated by the Member State to issue such attestations of attributes on behalf of the public sector bodies responsible for authentic sources in accordance with Article 45f and with Annex VII of the Regulation.
+    An electronic attestation of attributes issued by a public sector body that is responsible for an Authentic Source or by a public sector body that is designated by the Member State to issue such attestations of attributes on behalf of the public sector bodies responsible for Authentic Sources in accordance with Article 45f and with Annex VII of the Regulation.

 -   **Non-Qualified EAA:** An EAA which is not QEAA or PuB-EAA.